-Pursuant to the Computer Matching and Privacy Protection Act of 1988, Treasury maintains a Data Integrity Board (DIB) to oversee its computer matching programs.
+Pursuant to the Computer Matching and Privacy Protection Act of 1988,2 Treasury maintains a Data Integrity Board to oversee its computer matching programs.
 Computer matching programs provide a direct benefit to the public by assisting in the elimination of errors and in monitoring fraud, waste, and abuse.
-Matching agreements expire in 18 months after execution unless renewed for an additional 12-month period.
-After a renewal expires, an agreement may be reestablished for an additional 18 months.
-For 2019 data on Treasury's computer matching agreements, please refer to page 13.
-Treasury computer matching agreements can be found at:
+Matching agreements expire 18 months after execution unless renewed for an additional 12-month period.
+After a renewal period expires, an agreement may be re-established for an additional 18 months.
+For 2022 data on Treasury's computer matching agreements, please refer to pages 14-15.
+Treasury's computer matching agreements can be found at: Computer Matching Programs | U.S. Department of the Treasury